Feversham Lane, Glastonbury, BA6 9LP

 • younger patients with possible perimenopausal symptoms but fairly regular periods and the HCP is not sure about the diagnosis

-• patients on HRT with unscheduled bleeding but only after the current guidelines from the SFT gynaecology team have been followed
+• patients on HRT with unscheduled bleeding but only after the current guidelines from the SFT gynaecology team have been followed first

-• patients with a strong family history of breast cancer – please first check NICE guidelines in case they need to be referred to the Family History breast clinic in Taunton for assessment of their degree of risk and to consider more regular screening and/or genetic testing first.
+• patients with a strong family history of breast cancer – please first check NICE guidelines in case they need to be referred to the Family History breast clinic in Taunton for assessment of their degree of risk and to consider more regular screening and/or genetic testing.
 These can be found via the cks.nice.org.uk guidelines:Family history guidelines

-• N.B.
-Non-hormonal medication, CBT and lifestyle changes are first line for patients with a history of a hormone- sensitive cancer and these will be discussed at the first clinic appointment.
-Local (vaginal) estrogen is usually a safe option, unless on an aromatase-inhibitor.
-HRT will NOT be prescribed at an initial appointment as these other, safer options need to be tried first.
-If a patient’s quality of life is severely affected, the other options are not helping and the patient is keen to try systemic HRT despite the possible risks, Dr Balfour will need to liaise with the oncology team and then discuss further with the patient.
-Please make sure your patients are aware of this before the referral to manage their expectations.
+• HRT will NOT be prescribed at an initial appointment in breast cancer patients as these other, safer options need to be tried first.
+If a patient’s quality of life is severely affected, the other options are not helping and the patient is keen to try systemic HRT despite the possible risks, Dr Balfour will need to liaise with their oncology team and then discuss further with the patient.
+Please make sure your patients are aware of this before the referral to manage their expectations

 Patients not suitable for referral to this service: